FlipByBlink/PersonaChess/README.md

 - Adjust a board rotation.

-- Adjust a board scale on floor.
+- Adjust a board scale on ground.

+- Ground mode.

 Notice